📄 Source: chipsalliance/caliptra-sw/rom/dev/README.md @ 0a7d46b

 FUSE_FIELD_ENTROPY256Obfuscated Field Entropy

-FUSE_VENDOR_PK_HASH384Hash of the ECC and LMS or MLDSA Manufacturer Public Key Descriptors
+FUSE_VENDOR_PK_HASH384Hash of the ECC and LMS or MLDSA Manufacturer Public Key Descriptors.
+Stored as [u32; 12] — see Public key hash byte ordering.

 FUSE_ECC_REVOCATION4Manufacturer ECC Public Key Revocation Mask